Operation Cobra: Supporting operations

 On 18 July, the British VIII and I Corps—to the east of Caen—launched Operation Goodwood.
 The offensive began with the largest air bombardment in support of ground forces yet, with more than 1,000 aircraft dropping 6000 ST of high explosive and fragmentation bombs from low altitude.
 German positions to the east of Caen were shelled by 400 artillery pieces and many villages were reduced to rubble but German artillery further to the south, on the Bourguébus Ridge, was outside the range of the British artillery and the defenders of Cagny and Émiéville were largely unscathed by the bombardment.
 This contributed to the losses suffered by Second Army, which sustained over 4,800 casualties.
 Principally an armored offensive in order to conserve infantry manpower, between 250 and 400 British tanks were put out of action, although recent examination suggests that only 140 were completely destroyed with an additional 174 damaged.
-The operation remains the largest tank battle ever fought by the British Army and resulted in the expansion of the Orne bridgehead and the capture of Caen on the south bank of the Orne.
+The operation remains the largest tank battle ever fought by the British Army and resulted in the expansion of the Orne bridgehead and the capture of the portion of Caen on the south bank of the Orne.

 Simultaneously, the II Canadian Corps on the western flank of Goodwood began Operation Atlantic to strengthen the Allied foothold along the banks of the Orne river and take Verrières Ridge to the south of Caen.
 Atlantic made initial gains but ran out of steam as casualties mounted.
 Having cost the Canadians 1,349 men and with the heavily defended ridge firmly in German hands, Atlantic was closed down on 20 July.
 At Montgomery's urging, "strongly underlined in the Supreme Commander's communications to Montgomery", the II Canadian Corps commander, Lieutenant-General Guy Simonds, began a second offensive a few days later, codenamed Operation Spring.
-This had the limited but important aim of tying down German units to prevent them from being transferred to the U.S. sector, although Simonds took the opportunity to make another bid for Verrières Ridge.
+This offensive, which began the same day that Operation Cobra was launched (25 July), had the limited but important aim of tying down German units to prevent them from being transferred to the U.S. sector, although Simonds took the opportunity to make another bid for Verrières Ridge.
 Again the fighting for Verrières Ridge proved extremely bloody for the Canadians, with 25 July marking the costliest day for a Canadian battalion—The Black Watch (Royal Highland Regiment) of Canada—since the Dieppe Raid of 1942.
 A counterstroke by two German divisions pushed the Canadians back past their start lines and Simonds had to commit reinforcements to stabilize the front.

-With Goodwood, the Canadian operations caused the Germans to commit most of their armor and reinforcements to the eastern sector.
-Operation Spring—despite its cost—had drawn the 9th SS Panzer Division away from the U.S. sector on the eve of Operation Cobra.
-Only two Panzer divisions with 190 tanks now faced the First Army.
+Operations Goodwood, Atlantic, and Spring caused the Germans to commit most of their armor and reinforcements to the eastern sector.
+In particular, Operation Spring, despite its cost, drew the 9th SS Panzer Division away from the U.S. sector on the eve of Operation Cobra.
+Only two Panzer divisions with 190 tanks now faced the U.S. First Army.
 Seven Panzer divisions with 750 tanks were around Caen, far away from Operation Cobra as were all the heavy Tiger tank battalions and the three Nebelwerfer brigades in Normandy.

-Logistics

-Each division consumed 750 ST of supplies daily.